-for \emph{any} pair of knots, which provides an explanation for the significance of the numbers 0 and 8 in Theorem \ref{thm:sigdif}.
 The determinant of a knot, or more generally the first homology of its branched double cover, can often provide an effective obstruction to the existence of a band surgery relating a pair of knots (see for example \cite{AK, KM, Kanenobu}).
 However, when a pair of knots $K, K'$ have branched double covers with isomorphic first homology (which implies $\det(K) = \det(K')$), such obstructions do not apply.
 Theorem \ref{thm:sigdif} fills this gap in the case where $m$ is square-free.
 Theorem \ref{thm:sigdif} is reminiscent of Murasugi's well-known statement that $|\sigma(L) - \sigma(L')|\leq 1$ when $L$ and $L'$ are related by a coherent band surgery \cite[Lemma 7.1]{Murasugi}.
 In the case of non-coherent band surgery, the signature of a knot may change by an arbitrary amount.
 For example, the torus knot $T(2, m)$, with $m>0$ odd, has signature $1-m$ and is related by a single band surgery operation to the unknot, which has zero signature.